DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/MVC/Readme.md

     }
     ```

 6. The `IConfiguration` object is used to access the application configuration [appsettings.json](appsettings.json) file.
-We register it as a singleton to have access to connectionString from SecurityProvider.

-    ```csharp
-    //...
-    public IConfiguration Configuration { get; }
-    public Startup(IConfiguration configuration) {
-        Configuration = configuration;
-    }
-    ```

 In _appsettings.json_, add the connection string.

     ``` json
     "ConnectionStrings": {